 JR Yamanote Line Departing Melody Keychains

-I was lucky enough to have a couple keychains mailed to me from Japan by a friend which play the departing melody for a couple stations on the Yamanote line when pressed.
+I was lucky enough to have a couple of keychains mailed to me from Japan by a friend which play the departing melody for a couple of stations on the Yamanote line when pressed.
 I got the melodies for 5 of the stations: Ikebukuro, Harajuku, Shibuya, Akihabara and of course Tokyo station.
-Pictures of each can be seen below as well as a recordings I made of each of the melodies for each station.
+Pictures of each can be seen below as well as recordings I made of each of the melodies for each station.
 Email and RSS readers please click here to listen to the melodies embedded below each picture and vote in the poll below.

 Kanji Lesson